YottaDB/YDBDoc/MessageRecovery/errors.rst

 SETEXTRENV
 -------------------

-SETEXTRENV, Database files are missing or Instance is frozen; supply the database files, wait for the freeze to lift or define ydb_extract_nocol to extract possibly incorrect collation
+SETEXTRENV, Database files are missing or Instance is frozen; supply the database files, wait for the freeze to lift or define ydb_extract_nocol/gtm_extract_nocol to extract possibly incorrect collation

 MUPIP Error: It indicates that the ydb_extract_nocol environment variable needs to be defined to run MUPIP JOURNAL EXTRACT to completion if the Instance is Frozen or if Database files are missing.